ClearBlade/native-libraries/websockets.md

 ## Client.connect()

-This function connects to the websocket server and spawns a websocket read in the background.
-This is a blocking function which returns after a successful connection or throws an error on failure.
+This function connects to the WebSocket server and spawns a WebSocket read in the background.
+This blocking function returns after a successful connection or throws an error on failure.

 ~~~ javascript
 try {